 There have not been no material changes to the risk exposure over the reporting period.
-The administrator has continued to administer the business in line with the agreed service standards during the Covid-19 pandemic.

 C.5.2 Operational risk concentration

 The key material concentration arises through the outsourcing agreement which creates a reliance on the Administrator for all operational and administrative elements of the business.